WheteThunger/MegaDrones/README.md

 #### How do I remote-control a drone?

+If a player has building privilege, they can pull out a hammer and set the ID of the drone.
+They can then enter that ID at a computer station and select it to start controlling the drone.
 Controls are `W`/`A`/`S`/`D` to move, `shift` (sprint) to go up, `ctrl` (duck) to go down, and mouse to steer.

-## Recommended compatible plugins

-- [Drone Hover](https://umod.org/plugins/drone-hover) -- Allows RC drones to hover in place while not being controlled.
-- [Drone Lights](https://umod.org/plugins/drone-lights) -- Adds controllable search lights to RC drones.
-- [Drone Storage](https://umod.org/plugins/drone-storage) -- Allows players to deploy a small stash to RC drones.
-- [Drone Turrets](https://umod.org/plugins/drone-turrets) -- Allows players to deploy auto turrets to RC drones.
-- [Auto Flip Drones](https://umod.org/plugins/auto-flip-drones) -- Auto flips upside-down RC drones when a player takes control.
-- [RC Identifier Fix](https://umod.org/plugins/rc-identifier-fix) -- Auto updates RC identifiers saved in computer stations to refer to the correct entity.
+Note: If you are unable to steer the drone, that is likely because you have a plugin drawing a UI that is grabbing the mouse cursor.
+For example, the Movable CCTV plugin previously caused this and was patched in March 2021.

 ## Developer API

-#### API_StopAnimating
+#### API_SpawnMegaDrone

 Plugins can call this API to spawn a mega drone for the specified player.